jpsca/authcode/README.rst

 Contributing
 ======================

-1. Check for `open issues <https://github.com/lucuma/Authcode/issues>`_ or open a fresh issue to start a discussion around a feature idea or a bug..
+#.
+Check for `open issues <https://github.com/lucuma/Authcode/issues>`_ or open
+   a fresh issue to start a discussion around a feature idea or a bug.
-2. Fork the `Authcode repository on Github <https://github.com/lucuma/Authcode>`_ to start making your changes.
+#.
+Fork the `Authcode repository on Github <https://github.com/lucuma/Authcode>`_
+   to start making your changes.
-3. Write a test which shows that the bug was fixed or that the feature works as expected.
+#.
+Write a test which shows that the bug was fixed or that the feature works
+   as expected.
-4. Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to ``AUTHORS``.
+#.
+Send a pull request and bug the maintainer until it gets merged and published.
+   :) Make sure to add yourself to ``AUTHORS``.

 Run the tests